MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 | `rxMerge` | Enhanced | Merging data frames in Spark compute context. |
 | `rxSerializeModel` | New | Serializes a RevoScaleR model so that it can be saved to disk or loaded into a SQL Server database table.
 Serialized models are requred for real-time scoring. |
 | `rxSyncPackages` | New | Copies packages from a user table in a SQL Server database to a location on the file system so that R scripts can call functions in those packages. |

-**Discontinued and deprecated functions**

-In **RevoScaleR**, deprecated and discontinued functions are covered in [discontinued RevoScaleR functions](scaler/packagehelp/RevoScaleR-defunct.md) and [deprecated RevoScaleR functions](scaler/packagehelp/RevoScaleR-deprecated.md).
-You can also review the [release notes](notes/r-server-notes.md).

-In **RevoMods**, we deprecated several functions that were intended solely for use by the R Productivity Environment, which itself was discontinued in Microsoft R Server 8.0.3.
-For details about obsolete functions, see [release notes](notes/r-server-notes.md).

 ## Previous releases